 - Use, don’t abuse, credit cards.
 In 2012, 70 percent of undergraduate students had at least one credit card, according to the International Journal of Business and Social Science.

-College can be expensive, however following the basics when it comes to financial planning now will save you more in the long term.
-Laying the groundwork for smart budgeting and spending habits in college enables you to handle responsibility and learn the value of accountability!
+College can be expensive, however, following the basics of financial planning will save you more in the long term.
+Adopting smart budgeting and spending habits now can prepare you for responsibilities after college.

 Criminals access personal data such as names, Social Security numbers, and bank and credit card information.
 Using stolen data, criminals can obtain credit cards, set up cell phone accounts, and more.